 This number is a bit surprising.
-I mean, a bit more surprising than the rest.
+I mean, slightly more surprising than the rest.

 It’s a number that will show you the total number of domains that have linked back to your WordPress site.

-When I say “domains that have linked” I really mean just that.
-It doesn’t take into account the number of domains that Currently link to your site.
-A big difference.
+When I say “domains that have linked” I mean just that.
+It doesn’t take into account the number of domains that currently link to your site.

 Some SEO people hate Majestic because of this.
 Instead of showing just the currently existing backlinks, this tool will show you numbers that always keep growing, even though in reality you might be losing some of your backlinks.

-The Majestic Unique Domains number, however, is actually important, regardless of the rest of the data.
+The Majestic Unique Domains number, however, is actually necessary, regardless of the rest of the data.
 Maybe even BECAUSE of it.

 If the number is high, it means that your website has always been important.
-If that number keeps getting bigger and bigger it means that your website is gaining a much wider reach worldwide.
+If that number keeps getting bigger and bigger, it means that your site is gaining a much wider reach worldwide.

-This number shows how many websites in the world have linked to your own website.
+This number shows how many sites in the world have linked to your website.
 If more and more websites link to yours, it means that your visibility and importance on the web just keep getting better.